Celebrate Veterans Day by attending an event near you.

 America's Parade -- Veterans are invited to march in this New York City parade on November 11.
-This year’s Parade will commemorate the 16th anniversary of 9/11, with special recognition of our Afghanistan, Iraq, and other Post-9/11 veterans, as well as our First Responders.
-It will also mark the 26th Anniversary of Desert Storm.
-The United States Air Force is this year’s featured military branch.
-The Army, Marines, Air Force and Navy are also represented.
+This year’s Parade commemorates the centennial of the end of World War I (1918-2018).
+The United States Army is this year’s featured military branch.
+As always, the Marines, Navy, Air Force and Coast Guard are also represented.

 National Veterans Day Ceremony -- The Veterans Day National Ceremony is held on November 11th at Arlington National Cemetery.
 The ceremony begins at 11:00 a.m. with a wreath laying at the Tomb of the Unknowns and continues inside the Memorial Amphitheater with a parade of colors by veterans' organizations and remarks from dignitaries.
 There are many national and state cemeteries throughout the country that may also be holding Veterans Day ceremonies.
 Click here for a cemetery listing.

-Ronald Reagan Presidential Library Veterans Day Celebration -- On November 10th, visit the Ronald Reagan Presidential Library for live music, a civil war encampment, a military vehicle display, and honor guard, and remarks by Vice Admiral Fred Midgette.
+Ronald Reagan Presidential Library Veterans Day Celebration -- On November 12th, visit the Ronald Reagan Presidential Library for live music, a civil war encampment, a military vehicle display, honor guard, and remarks by Vice Admiral Fred Midgette.

 The event is free, but reservations are recommended.

-Penn State Veteran's Day Ceremony - The Penn State Student Veterans Organization will host a Veterans Day Ceremony intended to honor and thank all who served in the United States Armed Forces on Friday, November 10th from 11:00 a.m. to 12:00 p.m. on the front steps of Old Main.
+Penn State Veteran's Day Ceremony - The Penn State Student Veterans Organization will host a Veterans Day Ceremony intended to honor and thank all who served in the United States Armed Forces on Friday, November 9th from 12 p.m. at the Schuylkill County Vietnam Veterans Memorial Site.
 The ceremony will commence precisely at 11:00 a.m. with the posting of colors by Penn State’s Joint Service ROTC Honor Guard and the singing of the National Anthem.

 Parade Route: Start on the Embarcadero at North Point Street, proceeds west on Jefferson Street, pass reviewing stand on Jefferson Street near Leavenworth Street and disband.